stevekm/nextflow-demos/README.md

 - `parse-samplesheet`: parsing of a samplesheet as input for Nextflow pipeline

 - `reporting`: execution of Nextflow pipeline with reporting and config features enabled.

+- `profiles`: usage of 'profiles' to change process execution behavior

 # Usage